 Conversion allows Employees and their covered dependents to convert some of their Basic Life and/or Voluntary Life insurance to an individual whole life policy if any portion of their Life insurance terminates by remitting premium directly to Blue Cross Blue Shield of Texas (formerly Dearborn National).

 Your current medical, dental, and vision insurance elections, including coverage for your spouse and dependents, will automatically carry over into retirement.
 You will also receive an email notification to log into My UT Benefits to enroll in voluntary life and make other changes.
 If you do not receive this email within seven days of your retirement date, please check My UT Benefits to confirm whether you have an open enrollment event, and if not, contact the Human Resources Service Center.

-All within retiree insurance elections and changes must be completed within 31 days of the retirement date listed on your TRS 30 or ORP Declaration of Retirement.
+All retiree insurance elections and changes must be completed within 31 days of the retirement date listed on your TRS 30 or ORP Declaration of Retirement.